Thanks for your interest in the Language Bank. We appreciate your willingness to put your language skills to use in service of the community.

 If you want to volunteer as a translator, interpreter, or reviewer (Faculty members only), please follow these steps:

 1. Go to Create Account in the upper menu and create an account in our Language Bank system.
-Select Rutgers student or Faculty/Staff.
+Select Non-Rutgers student or Non-Rutgers Volunteer if you are a member of the community.

-If you are a Rutgers student, you will need to provide your graduation year, your NetID and RUID:
+If you are a non-Rutgers student, you will just need to provide your email address and a password.

 3. The first time you log in, you will need to enroll in the Language Bank program.
 Go to the menu Sign Up and select Translation and Interpreting Services.
-Here you will need to select your working languages, the services you offer (translation, interpreting or revision -only for Faculty) and the specialization.
-You can add as many language pairs, specializations and services as you need to.
-Once you are done, click on Submit.
+Here you will need to select your working languages, the services you offer (translation, interpreting or revision -only for Faculty members) and the specialization.
+You can add as many services and languages you need to.

 4. After this step, you will be admitted in the Language Bank as a Trainee.
 The Language Bank Manager (LBM) will review your account before upgrading you as a volunteer.
 The LBM might request that you take a test or do some specific training.
 The whole process might take up to 48 hours.